center for collaborative democracy

 Grand Bargain Project Framework Agreement

-The Grand Bargain Project is designed to develop and win wide public support for a concrete plan to advance six policy objectives that over 90 percent of Americans see as critical to their family's future:¹
+The Grand Bargain Project is developing a concrete plan to advance six policy objectives that over 90 percent of Americans see as critical to their future:

 The Center for Collaborative Democracy (CCD) is building a national movement to support a different approach: a “Grand Bargain” on all six issues.
 We have gathered evidence that common sense solutions for all six issues, if combined, would yield enough benefits to each sector of society that Americans from all walks of life would support the result.

-CCD has continued testing the preliminary recommendations with a cross section of leaders of major sectoral membership organizations, former elected leaders, and citizens.
-Based on the feedback, we are issuing this second iteration of the Framework.
+CCD has continued testing the preliminary recommendations with leaders of major sectoral membership organizations and citizens.
+Based on the feedback, we are issuing this iteration of the Framework.

 In the project’s next phase, we will be convening deliberative workshops online and across the country, offering citizens an opportunity to give input.
 We will also continue dialogue with interest group leaders.